 WHY IS IT ONE OF THE BEST D-DAY SITES TO VISIT?

 To see (and feel) the stark contrasts (both visual and emotional) between the American and German cemeteries.
 Normandy American Cemetery is white, bright, open, and beautiful.
 It leaves you feeling so grateful you think your heart is sure to explode (if not merely your tear ducts).
 La Cambe German Cemetery is, again, profoundly heavy and dark.
-You’ll leave feeling just all around shitty.
+You’ll leave feeling just all around crappy.
 “So much death.
 What can men do against such reckless hate?”
 (Even Lord of the Rings quotes work here.)